fmichonneau/francoismichonneau.net/_pages/hire-me.md

     solutions that interact with Web APIs or scrape web pages.
 For instance, my most popular packages are:
     + [`{foghorn}`](https://fmichonneau.github.io/foghorn/) which brings CRAN
-      check results directly to your terminal (58K downloads/month).
+      check results directly to your terminal (50K downloads/month).
     + [`{rotl}`](https://docs.ropensci.org/rotl/) which uses the OpenTree of Life web API to R (used in 370+ peer-reviewed publications).
     + [`naturalist_bot`](https://botsin.space/naturalist_bot) is a Mastodon bot
       that posts iNaturalist observations every 6 hours.
-  - I have extensive experience putting R scripts and Shiny applications in production using Docker, and deploying them on AWS.
+  - I have extensive experience putting R scripts and Shiny applications in production using Docker (and Docker compose), and deploying them on AWS.
 * **Git, GitHub, GitHub Actions:** I use Git and GitHub to version control my code (and many other documents).
 I use GitHub Actions for continuous integration, running cron jobs, checking website links, and posting for my